rob-murray/cat-bot/README.md

 * `name` - The name of the feed, eg "morning"
 * `hour` - The hour of the day at which to feed in 24 hour format
 * `minute` - The minute of the day at which to feed
+* `quantity` - TODO The quantity of food to be served aka the servo rotation time in secs

 ### Running